 Once upon a time, in a pre-covid world, a guy participated in a stage play with a drama group.
 The participation consisted of hours of training, dedication, and hard work.
-On the day of the performance, without prior notice, the organisers shifted the venue to an unkept activity centre.
+On the day of the performance, without prior notice, the organizers shifted the venue to an unkempt activity center.
 Hurt and dejected, the group members decided to forego the show and vowed to not perform.
 It was mayhem.
 A classic case of confused minds and dejected lions.
-Amid the confusion, the event organisers informed him that despite a tight schedule they were open to the possibility of them performing in the last.
+Amid the confusion, the event organizers informed him that despite a tight schedule they were open to the possibility of them performing in the last.
 All that was required was to uplift the mood of the group and return the pride of the dejected members.
 But how?

 How do you persuade a proud group of people?

 This is my story.
 In my experiences as a traveling enthusiast, I have been receptive to different ideologies, beliefs, and multicultural interactions.
 This receptiveness is not governed by socio-logical belief but rather by a creative approach that “amid a pack of lions always go for the head”.
 The same goes for people.
 Targeting the leader of a group or influencing the brain of an organization can indirectly uplift the mood of the entire pack.

 People usually find comfort in old and familiar customs and arguments in defiance do not always reciprocate.
 Newness can provoke a sense of withdrawal, for example, the reaction of the drama group.
 When the organizers adopted new methods the group’s pride took it to resist.
 Resistance to the new is a pervasive issue and it absorbs a great deal of time and effort.
 Albeit, if one absorbs, the others seek to follow.